Join us for gentle movement and meditation with Holy Yoga at Lutheran Church of the Good Shepherd, Moorhead, Minnesota.

-Holy Yoga is a form of experiential worship that offers participants an opportunity to connect with God through scripture, music, worship and wellness.
+Holy Yoga is a form of experiential worship, a spiritual practice that offers women and men an opportunity to connect with God through scripture, meditation and movement.

 What to bring

 - Your registration forms

 - A mat